|Thursday||10 am to 8 pm|

 How can I help keep others safe?

 The Gallery asks visitors to follow standard hygiene practices.
 Please cough or sneeze into your elbow.
 Keep your hands clean.
 Avoid touching your face.
-If you are sick, please delay your visit to the Gallery until after you have recovered.

 How is the Gallery handling physical distancing?